irinatu17/Art-of-Tea/README.md

 #### Order history
 #### Review
 #### Admin product managment
+Product managment page allows admin of the website edit and add new products/services.
+Only admin of the page(superuser) has access to that feature.
 #### Back to the top button
 #### 404 and 500 error pages
+Customized 404 and 500 pages contain short information about the error and a button "Back Home".
+As well as that, they display navbar that allows users to come back easily to any page if they got lost.

 ### Features Left to Implement